 Battling body confidence isn’t purely the domain of curvy women, slim women also struggle.
 Too fat, too thin, pale skin, patchy skin, cellulite, small boobs, big boobs…no boobs, yeah we all have our hang-ups and are hyper aware of our perceived flaws.

-I write from the perspective of the curvy gal because that’s what I am, I’ve been that way for around 20 years.
+I write from the perspective of the curvy gal because that’s what I am and I’ve been that way for around 20 years.
+So I guess this is me, and what I’ve learned is I am not defined by my curves.

-Ladies let go of that picture of perfection that you have stored in your memory bank, let it go sista.
+Ladies let go of that picture of perfection that you have stored in your memory bank (usually from our late teens pre kids/menopause/life stuff), let it go sista.
 Now’s the time to get real with yourself, be honest and start truly accepting and loving yourself.

 So how did I do it?
 How did I go from the woman who avoided the water (even though I love it) to the woman who posed for photographs in a swimsuit as a brand ambassador for a national swimwear label?

 There were no lightning bolts, no magic pills, instead this time it was all up to me.
-No one can ‘fix’ you until you yourself learn to face some truths, scratch the surface and keep on digging girlfriend.
+No one can do this for you until you yourself learn to face some truths, scratch the surface and keep on digging girlfriend.
 It’s time to work through that stuff you’ve been burying…stuffing down with food and self loathing.
 It’s time to face some shit and then let it go!

 Cancer treatment put a dent in my self-esteem but surprisingly that’s all it did…dent it.